-- Also be sure to join us this afternoon at our complimentary networking reception from 5-7 p.m. on the show floor.
+- (THIS IS FOR WEDNESDAY ONLY) Also be sure to join us this afternoon at our complimentary networking reception from 5-6 pm on the show floor.
 Your badge is your ticket to this reception.

 “Share or solve; don’t shill.
 Good content doesn’t try to sell.
 Rather, it creates value by positioning you as a reliable and valuable source of vendor-agnostic information.
 Your content shares a resource, solves a problem, helps your customers do their jobs better…” Source: Ann Handley and C.C.
 Chapman, Content Rules (Hoboken, N.J.: John Wiley & Sons Inc., 2011).

 Cliff Atkinson, Beyond Bullet Points: Using Microsoft Office PowerPoint to Create Presentations That Inform, Motivate and Inspire, 3rd Edition (Redmond, Wash.: Microsoft Press, 2011)

 Cliff Atkinson, The Backchannel: How Audiences Are Using Twitter and Social Media and Changing Presentations Forever (Berkeley, Calif.: New Riders, 2010)